 In this episode of "The Cocktail Spirit," Robert gives you the last word on stocking your bar, and then mixes up the Last Word cocktail.
 You will need chartreuse, maraschino liqueur, gin, and lime juice.
 Learn how to mix this very old but rare last word cocktail recipe by watching this video beverage-making tutorial.

-Beefeater gin and tonic water make up the classic gin and tonic cocktail.
-Follow along with bartender Andrea as she gives step by step directions for how to mix up this traditional drink.
-Watch this video beverage making tutorial and learn how to mix the gin and tonic cocktail.
+Beefeater gin and cranberry juice make up the gin and cranberry cocktail.
+Follow along with bartender Andrea as she gives step by step directions for how to mix up this fruity drink.
+Watch this video beverage making tutorial and learn how to mix the gin and cranberry cocktail.